Why do I have delayed onset muscular soreness?

 The theory most supported by the scientific community defends that delayed onset muscular soreness could be caused by muscle pain and inflammation suffered as a result of small micro-rupture of muscle fibers.
 In muscle cells we have a protein called creatine kinase that is released into the blood when muscle damage occurs.
 This new theory is supported by studies in which they associate high levels of creatine kinase in the blood with delayed onset muscular soreness and muscle damage.

-Access to your ADNTRO report and find out your genetic predisposition to suffer from delayed onset muscular soreness.
+Access your report of ADNTRO comprando tu prueba de ADN and know your genetic predisposition to suffer from stiffness.